• Skip to main content

 Instructions

-• Place the potatoes and salt in a large pot of boiling water and cook for 20 minutes or until you can pierce the potatoes easily with a fork and they are tender.
+• Place the unpeeled potatoes and salt in a large pot of boiling water over medium-high heat and boil for 20 minutes or until you can pierce them easily with a fork.

-• Drain the potatoes and let them dry in a colander for about 5 minutes.
+• Drain the potatoes and let them dry in a colander for about five minutes.

 • Liberally grease a rimmed baking sheet with olive oil and place the potatoes on it.

 • Use a potato masher or large fork and smash each potato as thin as possible, while keeping it in one piece.
-Then allow the potatoes to sit for about 5 minutes to release any steam.
+Then allow them to sit for about five minutes to release any steam.

-• Liberally brush olive oil over the potatoes and let them roast in the oven for 25-30 minutes, or until the potatoes start to brown on the edges and get crispy.
+• Liberally brush olive oil over the potatoes and let them roast in the oven for 25-30 minutes or until they start to brown on the edges and get crispy.

-• When the potatoes are done, remove them from the oven and sprinkle on the parmesan cheese and truffle salt.
+• When they are done, remove them from the oven and sprinkle on the parmesan cheese and truffle salt.

 Notes